Email us - Click Here

 In anticipation of retirement or separation, the law directs that members attend the pre-separation briefing as soon as possible within the preceding 24 or 12 months respectively.
 The briefing provides resources available for making a successful transition back into civilian life and is mandatory.

 - Involuntary Separations - Thursdays, 8-11am

 - Retirements - Thursdays, 1-4pm

-Mandatory for all newcomers (excluding First Term Airmen).
-Base and community speakers provide new arrivals an overview of the base and local community programs, services, history, recreational and cultural opportunities.
+This program is facilitated by the A&FRC staff and MANDATORY for all new-comers.
+It brings together various base and community speakers to give our new arrivals an overview of the base and local community programs, services, history, recreational and cultural opportunites.
 Spouses are encouraged to attend.

 Welcome to eSponsorship Training